bd05/bd05.github.io/_posts/2016-01-01-Wooden-MeArm-Review.md

 ---
 layout: post
-title: Review: Wooden MeArm
+title: Review - Wooden MeArm
 excerpt_separator: <!--more-->
 image: mearm.jpg
 date:   2015-12-01
 ---

 I ordered a wooden Mearm a long time ago off of Ebay for fun.
 Mearm is a low cost DIY robot arm for hobbyists, created by Hackaday, I think.
-I forget which shop exactly I ordered it from on Ebay, but I after shipping and handling I think it came to about $50 CAD.
-The parts were laser cut wood, but unfortunately didn't come with any motors! remember it being advertised as a "kit" so I wish they had mentioned that motors were not included...Oh well.
-I ordered 9g micro servos motors off of Ebay separately. <!--more-->
+I forget which shop exactly I ordered it from on Ebay, but I after shipping and handling I think it came to about $50 CAD. <!--more--> The parts were laser cut wood, but unfortunately didn't come with any motors! remember it being advertised as a "kit" so I wish they had mentioned that motors were not included...Oh well.
+I ordered 9g micro servos motors off of Ebay separately.

 After the motors arrived I assembled the robot parts right away, which was a pretty straightforward process.
 A CD with pdf instructions came with it, though you could always just Google Mearm instructions.